 The Commission has entered into various agreements to assist the management of various projects and grants.
 The Commission charges for direct costs incurred plus a portion of indirect costs.
 Indirect costs are allocated on the ratio of the individual project's personnel services, including fringe benefits, to total personnel, including fringe benefits.
+For the period ending June 30, 2017, the Commission's overall indirect cost rate was 33,33%.

-New River Valley Regional Commission Notes to the Financial Statements June 30, 2016 (Continued)
+New River Valley Regional Commission Notes to the Financial Statements June 30, 2017 (continued)

-Note 12-Adoption of Accounting Principles:
+Note 12-Upcoming Pronouncements: